woleet/woleet.id-server/tests/java/docs/DiscoveryApi.md

 Get the user associated to a public key.

-Use this endpoint to get the user owning a given public key.
+Use this endpoint to get the user owning a public key.

 ### Example
 ```java